How Many Calls Should a Recruiter Make a Day?

 Similarly, studies analyzing the reaction of candidates indicate that the words used in a phone conversation represent less than 15 percent of the actual communication that occurs, with the tone of the conversation being what really matters to the rest.

-How Many Calls Should a Recruiter Make Per Day?
-Some Basic Conclusions
+TL;DR – How Many Calls Does a Good Recruiter Make a Day?

 Let’s cut to the chase, then.
 Here are three conclusions you can take away from what’s been presented, including some recommendations on procedures and how to use the data.